How to hide document codes in PDFs using Affinity Publisher/Designer

 Whenever we complete a project, there’s a checklist of tasks we need to do before signing off on a project and delivering it to the client: proofreading, cleaning up old revisions, that sort of thing.

-One of those tasks is to make sure we open the file in Affinity Publisher, update the Title field to match the file name, and then save it.
+One of those tasks is to make sure we update the metadata.

 It’s not fool proof, but the process routinely saves us a lot of time.